Sutton-on-Sea

-Sutton-on-Sea (originally Sutton in the Marsh or Sutton le Marsh) is a seaside town in the civil parish of Mablethorpe and Sutton, in the East Lindsey district of Lincolnshire, England, beside a long sandy beach along the Lincolnshire Coast and north sea.
+Sutton-on-Sea (originally Sutton in the Marsh or Sutton le Marsh) is a small seaside town in the civil parish of Mablethorpe and Sutton, in the East Lindsey district of Lincolnshire, England, beside a long sandy beach along the Lincolnshire Coast and North Sea.
 The southern part of the town is known as Sandilands and nearby is also Trusthorpe.
+The town holds an outdoor market every Monday during summer months.

 History

 At very low tides it is possible to view the remains of an ancient mixed forest on the beaches of Mablethorpe and Sutton on Sea.
 It was submerged by rising sea levels about 3000 years ago.
 The first scholar to publish an analysis of this submarine forest – and of any submarine forest – was the Portuguese botanist and polymath, José Francisco Correia da Serra, who surveyed it in 1796, when he visited the area in the company of the distinguished naturalist Sir Joseph Banks.

 Sea flooding was a periodic problem during the Middle Ages.
 The last flood was the North Sea flood of January 1953, when a ten-foot storm surge broke through the flood defences.

 The parish church St Clement's Church is a Grade II listed building, dedicated to Saint Clement.
 It was built in 1818–19 on a new site, after the previous church was destroyed by the sea.

 In 1961 the civil parish of Sutton in the Marsh had a population of 1341.
 On 1 April 1974 the parish was abolished to form "Mablethorpe and Sutton".